evirgen1/Websitelast/content/_index.md

 # About Me

-I am a post-doctoral fellow at the Institute for Genocide and Mass Atrocity Studies at Binghamton University.
+I am a post-doctoral fellow at [the Institute for Genocide and Mass Atrocity Prevention](https://www.binghamton.edu/i-gmap/index.html) at Binghamton University.
 I completed my Ph.D. in Political Science at Binghamton University, SUNY, where I also earned my M.A. in Political Science in 2021.
 I received my B.A. in Political Science from Işık University in 2016.

 My research focuses on contentious politics, coups, human rights, and state repression.
 Broadly, I study when and how leaders employ state apparatuses to repress opposition in authoritarian countries, combining quantitative methodologies with in-depth interviews and fieldwork.

-My dissertation, [insert title if you’d like], examines repression as a dynamic instrument of domination and a site of ongoing struggle between state leaders, bureaucrats, and society.
+My dissertation, examines repression as a dynamic instrument of domination and a site of ongoing struggle between state leaders, bureaucrats, and society.
 It is organized into three essays:

 The first explores how different coup outcomes shape leaders’ repressive strategies, contrasting large-scale violence following successful coups with subtler but extensive repression after failed ones.